 Hyperfine to Announce Third Quarter 2022 Financial Results on November 10, 2022

-/EIN News/ -- GUILFORD, Conn., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Hyperfine, Inc. (Nasdaq: HYPR), the creator of Swoop®, the world's first FDA-cleared portable MRI system™, today announced that it will report financial results for the third quarter 2022 on Thursday, November 10, 2022.
+GUILFORD, Conn., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Hyperfine, Inc. HYPR, the creator of Swoop®, the world's first FDA-cleared portable MRI system™, today announced that it will report financial results for the third quarter 2022 on Thursday, November 10, 2022.
 Company management will host a corresponding conference call at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 Those interested in listening to the conference call should register online here.
 Participants are encouraged to register more than 15 minutes before the start of the call.
 A live audio webcast and an archive of the presentation will be available through the Investors page of Hyperfine's corporate website at https://investors.hyperfine.io/.